What Is an Employee Transfer Letter?

 If there is a change in title or responsibilities, details about those changes may be described.
 Additionally, changes in titles and duties should be documented for inclusion in the employee’s personnel file.
-The letter should refer to the the company’s relocation policy and summarize the portions of the policy that are applicable to the employee.
+The letter should refer to the company’s relocation policy and summarize the portions of the policy that are applicable to the employee.
 It’s important to adhere to the company employee transfer letter format for consistency and clarity in communication.

 Clarity is vital to transfer letters.
 They should be straightforward to avoid misunderstandings or confusion regarding the transfer.

 Having trouble drafting your own employee transfer letter?
 Check out a basic example below.
 A few tips for building a transfer letter: